Flint Fleming: NFL and CFL

-Fleming signed with the Atlanta Falcons of the National Football League (NFL) on April 28, 1988, after going undrafted in the 1988 NFL draft.
+Fleming signed with the Atlanta Falcons of the National Football League (NFL) on April 28, 1988, after going unselected in the 1988 NFL draft.
 He suffered a neck injury and, on July 28, 1988, he voluntarily left the team.
 He was the eighth Falcons player to voluntarily leave the team that year.

 Fleming was signed to the practice roster of the Calgary Stampeders of the Canadian Football League (CFL) on July 27, 1989.
 He was later promoted to the active roster and played in six games during the 1989 season, posting 16 tackles and three sacks.
 He was listed as a defensive end with the Stampeders.
 On April 18, 1990, Fleming signed with the BC Lions of the CFL.
 However, he was later released before playing for them.